Sidney Poitier-exploring the heart of justice through film and stage

 Say Goodbye for Now- a book review

+This post reviews Say Goodby for Now.
 Dr. Lucy lives alone except for the menagerie of injured animals she has doctored back to life.
 She likes her life the way it is, until she opens her home to three unexpected and unlikely guests.
+The book references important historical events.

 “Watch out!
 Don’t do your good deeds publicly, to be admired by others, for you will lose the reward from your Father in heaven.